Alternative Guide to the Universe at the Hayward Gallery

 With all of that said, it’s a genuinely fascinating show.
 The mixture of ideas and mediums on display keeps things from becoming dull – this is not simply a series of rooms full of pretty pictures.
 However, it’s still difficult to know what to make of it all.
 It’s worth seeing simply because the art on display is so interesting.
 Even if you haven’t looked into the exhibition’s context, Alternative Guide to the Universe is sure to make you think.

-The Alternative Guide to the Universe is at the Hayward Gallery from 11th June to 26th August 2013, for further information visit here.
+The Alternative Guide to the Universe is at the Hayward Gallery from 11th June until 26th August 2013.
+For further information visit the gallery’s website here.